charo-jp/prevAppForFinal/README.md

 To spin up 2 local containers for the database and web applications, run:

-`docker login git.cs.kent.ac.uk:5050` to login to gitlab
+`docker login git.cs.kent.ac.uk:5050` and login using your gitlab login

 Then run